 VAT registered Charities who pay for employees to undertake this module will be able to claim back the VAT.

-For more information please read the module outline.
+For more information please read the programme outline.

-*Price includes: programme materials, face to face tuition on 3 days, online educational resources, 6 coaching sessions, portfolio assessment.
+*Price includes: programme materials, face-to-face tuition on three days, online educational resources, six coaching sessions and portfolio assessment.

-For more information please read the module timetable.
+For more information please read the programme timetable.